Frequently Asked Questions

 What is the difference between the CPI and TI's Global Corruption Barometer?

-The CPI assesses the perception of levels of corruption across countries, while the Global Corruption Barometer (see http://www.transparency.org/surveys/index.html#barometer is concerned with attitudes toward and experiences of corruption among the general public.
-Over time, the Global Corruption Barometer, which was first published in 2003, will provide an indicator of the impact of the fight against corruption within countries.
+The CPI assesses expert perceptions of levels of public sector corruption across countries, while the Global Corruption Barometer (see http://www.transparency.org/policy_research/surveys_indices/gcb) is concerned with attitudes toward and experiences of corruption among the general public.

 What is the difference between the CPI and TI's Bribe Payers Index (BPI)?

-While the CPI indicates overall levels of corruption in countries, the BPI focuses on the propensity of firms in leading export countries to bribe abroad - creating the 'supply side' of corruption.
-The BPI underlines the point that corruption in international business transactions involves those who give as well as those who take, and the BPI is therefore a complement to the CPI.
-The most recent Bribe Payers Index was published in May 2002 and can be found under: http://www.transparency.org/surveys/index.html#bpi.
+While the CPI indicates perceived levels of corruption in countries, the BPI focuses on the propensity of firms from leading export countries to bribe abroad - providing an indication of the 'supply side' of corruption.
+The most recent Bribe Payers Index was published in October 2006 and can be found under http://www.transparency.org/policy_research/surveys_indices/bpi